Skip to main content

 Process Description

-Polishing typically involves two stages: rough and final.
+Polishing involves two stages: rough and final.
 Rough polishing removes deformation from grinding using low-napped pads and polycrystalline diamond abrasives.
-Final polishing uses high-napped cloths and finer abrasives such as alumina or colloidal silica to eliminate minor defects.
+Final polishing uses high-napped cloths and finer abrasives (alumina or colloidal silica) to eliminate minor defects.

 Using magnetic-backed pads simplifies transitions between stages and ensures consistent flatness due to firm, uniform adhesion across the platen.
 This stability minimizes polishing artifacts and helps maintain process control across multiple specimens.